mjclemente/eversigncfc/README.md

 To get started with the Eversign API, you'll need an [Access Key and Business ID](https://eversign.com/api/documentation/intro#api-access-key).

-Once you have these, you can provide them to this wrapper manually when creating the component, as in the Quick Start example above, or via an environment variables named `EVERSIGN_ACCESS_KEY` and `EVERSIGN_BUSINESS_ID`, which will get picked up automatically.
+Once you have these, you can provide them to this wrapper manually when creating the component, as in the Quick Start example above, or via environment variables named `EVERSIGN_ACCESS_KEY` and `EVERSIGN_BUSINESS_ID`, which will get picked up automatically.
 This latter approach is generally preferable, as it keeps hardcoded credentials out of your codebase.

 ### Reference Manual